Updated August 1, 2024

 1. Sell people on benefits

-The “selling ice to an Eskimo” comment may be intended as a compliment of someone’s selling ability, but in truth, it highlights what a salesperson shouldn’t do.
+The “selling ice to an Eskimo” comment may be intended to compliment someone’s selling ability, but in truth, it highlights what a salesperson shouldn’t do.

-Selling products or services that aren’t genuinely useful, enjoyable, or in some other way beneficial to a customer may help a salesperson’s short-term retail sales numbers.
+Selling products or services that aren’t genuinely useful, enjoyable, or beneficial to a customer may help a salesperson’s short-term retail sales numbers.

 However, you can’t be a great salesperson in the long run if you don’t consistently provide value to your customers.